hpi-epic/btp-tuk/README.md

 Many enterprises use a hybrid setup using on-premise and cloud-based software simultaneously.
 Applications deployed in the cloud often access data persisted in the on-premise systems of a company.
 Imagine HPI's purchasing department wants to create a cloud application to visualize how much money they spend on every vendor, extending the functionality of their ERP system by using the SAP BTP.

 In this exercise, we deploy a small application to a cloud platform that requests data from an on-premise SAP HANA instance.
-The instance is located at the HPI and (normally) only accessible within the network or via a VPN.
+The instance is located at the HPI and only accessible within the network or via a VPN.
 You will learn how to deploy an application to the SAP BTP, which uses data relying on an on-premise SAP HANA database.

 Most cloud applications consist of multiple microservices.
 The architecture of our exercise is divided into two parts: first, services and applications replying at the HPI, and second your applications deployed on the SAP BTP.
 ![](img/structure.png)